keschat/sysadmin/server/port-testing.md

 **1. The Netcat Command**

-Instead of typing telnet, use nc followed by the host and port:
+Instead of typing `telnet`, use `nc` followed by the host and port:
 ```bash
 nc localhost 25
 ```